bbeldycki/My-python/readme.md

-The scripts below can be easily improved to work in more sofisticated situations.
+The scripts below can be easily improved to work in more sophisticated situations.

 #catalogs.py
 Script to create a number of catalogs with the names from the given list.